nancyzhe/BUSeniorDesign-Opticle/README.md

 Documentation for setup and installation is available at [DepthAI API Docs](https://docs.luxonis.com/projects/api/en/latest/install/).

 ## Sources
-Code and dependencies are available in the [Luxonis repository](https://github.com/luxonis/depthai-python).
+Code and dependencies are available in the [Spatial Tiny Yolo Example of the Luxonis repository](https://github.com/luxonis/depthai-python/tree/main/examples/SpatialDetection).